Introduction – Ireland’s “Magnificent” Seven

 From 1829 onwards Italian operatic troupes and other musicians regularly began traveling to Cork, Limerick and Belfast in addition to Dublin and other places.

-Later, the famous Jenny Lind, made her Dublin debut with one of our unique Irish musicians directing her in operas and concerts to the delight of the audience.
+Later, the famous soprano, Jenny Lind, made her Dublin debut with one of our unique Irish musicians directing her in operas and concerts to the delight of the audience.
 The great singer, Pauline Viardot Garcia, sister of Maria Malibran also performed in Dublin.

 It was in this overall environment that most of our seven unique Irish born musicians emerged for their early training and first professional experiences.
-Some of them were destined to become closly associated with a number of the above distinguished continental artists during the early to middle of the 19th century.
+Some of them were destined to become closely associated with a number of the above distinguished continental artists during the early to middle of the 19th century.

 - Music in Nineteenth Century Ireland, Edited by, Michael Murphy & Jan Smaczny, 2007